 Combining sustainably managed fisheries with a robust and efficient value chain could allow Somalis to capitalize on the demand for fish in the region and internationally.
 Most of the catch by Somali fishers is landed on the beach then processed and sold to domestic markets.
 Export to international markets is hampered by a lack of infrastructure, including freezers and reliable access to energy; sanitary processing facilities that meet international standards of quality control; freezer trucks, boats, or planes that could transport the processed catch long distances; and trainings for Somalis in each of these skillsets.
 Improving each of these areas would enable Somalis to expand the market for their fish and receive greater value for the catch.

-Foreign fishing has the potential to either exacerbate conflict and deplete Somali resources or support long-term economic security by providing income to the country if licensed, managed, and enforced effectively.
-Fishers from at least 13 foreign nations fish in Somali waters.
+IUU fishing has the potential to exacerbate conflict and deplete Somali resources, but licensed foreign fishing can support long-term economic security by providing income to the country if managed and enforced effectively.
+At least 13 foreign nations fish in Somali waters.
 They extract three times more fish from Somali waters than domestic fishers, often competing for the same species and fishing grounds.
-Besides this direct conflict over resources, foreign fishing is a major source of resentment for Somali coastal communities that see foreign fishers as stealing their fish, committing violence against local fishers, and as an example of ineffective governance mechanisms that fail to protect the Somali people.
-However, if effectively managed in a way that preserves livelihoods, ecosystems, and fish stocks, foreign fishers present an opportunity for increased revenue from fishing licenses and sector economic growth if these vessels can eventually land and process their fish in Somali ports.
+Besides this direct conflict over resources, IUU fishing by foreign vessels is a major source of resentment for Somali coastal communities.

-In addition to a licensing system for Somali waters, sustainably regulating these fisheries both within and beyond the Somali EEZ is needed for lasting and reliable revenue generation.
+Sustainably regulating these fisheries both within and beyond the Somali EEZ is needed for lasting and reliable revenue generation.
 Because these fishes move across country boundaries, catch of highly migratory fishes in the Indian Ocean is managed by the Indian Ocean Tuna Commission (IOTC), a regional fisheries management organization of which Somalia is a member.
-They monitor catch and assess the sustainability of each species by collecting and analyzing data provided voluntarily from fishing countries.
-Currently, many of the species caught by foreign vessels are being fished at unsustainable levels.
+It monitors catch and assesses the sustainability of each species by collecting and analyzing data provided voluntarily from fishing countries.
+Currently, many commercially valuable species are being fished at unsustainable levels.
 These fish stocks may collapse if regulatory measures are not adhered to by fishers, harming the fishing economy of every country that depends on these fisheries and negating the Somali plan for future fishing revenue.

-Fishing by foreign vessels for coastal fishes and invertebrates is primarily conducted by bottom trawlers (boats that pull nets across the ocean floor, catching everything in their path) and gillnetters (passive nets that entangle fish).
-These vessels are fishing for the same species as Somalis, but they are larger and more efficient than local fishers, so they are more quickly fishing down the resources that coastal communities depend on for their livelihoods.
-These methods require relatively shallow water.
-Off the Somali coast, the only areas shallow enough to be fished by these methods are very close to shore, often bringing these vessels into contact with Somali fishers, unlike the vessels fishing for highly migratory species that remain far offshore.
+The presence of foreign bottom trawlers (boats that pull nets across the ocean floor, catching everything in their path) and gillnetters (passive nets that entangle fish) has led to conflict.
+These vessels are larger and more efficient than local fishers, so they are more quickly fishing down the resources that coastal communities depend on for their livelihoods.
+Trawling requires relatively shallow water.
+Off the Somali coast, the only areas shallow enough to be fished by these methods are very close to shore, often bringing trawl vessels into contact with Somali fishers.

-These vessels have persisted in Somali waters for decades by exploiting gaps in governance.
-Inconsistencies among the international framework, federal Somali law, and regional laws create confusion about what is considered legal fishing in Somali waters.
-Additionally, there is no centralized licensing system, leading to increased confusion, lost revenue, and a lack of catch regulation.
-Beyond the need for consistency among laws, there is a need for greater enforcement capacity to be able to apprehend vessels fishing illegally.
+Foreign fishing vessels have persisted in Somali waters for decades by exploiting gaps in governance.
+And there is a need for greater enforcement capacity to be able to apprehend vessels fishing illegally.
 Even where that capacity is strong, some foreign vessels often use tactics to evade law enforcement.
 They may change their name, flag, and identification numbers; they may not carry tracking devices and if they do, they may tamper with the broadcast information or turn them off entirely to avoid detection.